About

 Dependencies

-APSW has no dependencies other than Python itself, and SQLite which you can provide or have APSW fetch and include statically in the extension.
+APSW has no dependencies other than Python itself, and SQLite which is included in PyPI releases.
+When doing your own builds, you can provide SQLite, or have APSW fetch it and include it statically in the extension.

 Hosting